Pole of inaccessibility: Oceanic pole of inaccessibility

 The oceanic pole of inaccessibility, also known as Point Nemo, is located at roughly and is the place in the ocean that is farthest from land.
-It represents the solution to the "longest swim" problem.
-The problem entails finding such a place in the world ocean where, if a person fell overboard while on a ship at sea, they would be as far away from any land in any direction as possible.
-It lies in the South Pacific Ocean, and is equally distant from the three closest land vertices which are each roughly 2688 km away.
-Those vertices are Pandora Islet of the Ducie Island atoll (an island of the Pitcairn Islands) to the north; Motu Nui (adjacent to Easter Island) to the northeast; and Maher Island (near the larger Siple Island, off the coast of Marie Byrd Land, Antarctica) to the south.
-The exact coordinates of Point Nemo depend on what the exact coordinates of these three islands are, since the nature of the "longest swim" problem means that the ocean point is equally far from each.
+It lies in the South Pacific Ocean, and is equidistant along vertices from the three closest landmasses, which are each roughly 2688 km away.
+They are Pandora Islet of the Ducie Island atoll (an island of the Pitcairn Islands) to the north; Motu Nui (adjacent to Easter Island) to the northeast; and Maher Island (near the larger Siple Island, off the coast of Marie Byrd Land, Antarctica) to the south.
+Due to a lack of adequately precise landmass surveys, the exact coordinates of Point Nemo remain unknown.

 The area is so remote that, since no regular marine or air traffic routes are within 400 km, sometimes the closest human beings are astronauts aboard the International Space Station when it passes overhead.